ImColtonCurtis/choo/README.md

 # choo

-"choo" is an exciting and addictive game developed by No Nothing, where you'll need to jump your way from train to train, collecting hundreds of yellow stars along the way!
+"choo" is an exciting and addictive game developed by Colton Curtis, where you'll need to jump your way from train to train, collecting hundreds of yellow stars along the way!
 Be careful not to fall off the trains and meet your doom as you strive to achieve the highest score possible.
 ## Features

     Addictive gameplay: Jump from train to train, collecting yellow stars to earn points and increase your score.